 \section{Conclusion and Future Work}

-Following the current trend, we will have general purpose chips with hundreds, or even thousands of PEs.
+Following the current trend, we will have general-purpose chips with hundreds, or even thousands of PEs.
+Unfortunately, in the literature most of the proposed solutions targeted the design and optimization of PEs' architecture, not the interconnect subsystem for a potential source of performance gain (particularly in DL/ML-based accelerator domain).
 To efficiently use the massive built-in parallelism, we need to manage the traffic inside the chip efficiently, both from the power (reducing hot-spots) and performance (lower latency and throughput) perspective.
-In this paper, we propose a simple yet scalable two-level hybrid hierarchical interconnection where rings and a 2D-mesh topology are fused together without using any bridge router.
-We have implemented the proposed NoC design with an efficient traffic generator on high-end FPGA devices.
-Using experiments, we showed that, with multiple synthetic traffic patterns, our design is scalable, while keeping high performance regarding throughput and latency.
+In this paper, we propose a simple yet scalable two-level hybrid hierarchical interconnection where rings and a 2D-mesh topology are fused without using any bridge router.
+We have implemented the proposed NoC design with an efficient traffic generator on an FPGA device.
+Using multiple synthetic traffic patterns, we showed that our design is scalable while keeping high performance regarding throughput and latency.
 Experimental results also showed that our hierarchical organisation of the interconnect could easily outperform the capabilities of traditional 2D-mesh NoCs.
-Such popular topology, especially in hardware accelerators tailored for the emerging domain of DL/ML.
+In general, the popular NoC topologies are implemented in hardware accelerators to support the emerging applications (such as DL/ML).
 This proposed topological design can also be extended using the special configuration packets to exploit chip resources better, depending on the specific application requirements.
-Finally, we also discussed how the proposed design could be utilised for the applications whose requirements are dynamically changing over their execution lifetime (e.g., applications based on an explicit dataflow execution model, DL/ML-based applications).
-Future works will be to compare the performance of our design against other NoC topologies.
-Furthermore, the performance analysis of our design will be done while mapping DL/ML applications.
+We also have discussed how the proposed design could be utilised for the applications whose requirements are dynamically changing over their execution lifetime.

+The future work will be to compare the performance of our design against other NoC topologies (such as~\cite{Ausavarungnirun2016case,Liu2015imr,Bourduas2007h,Ravindran1997p}).
+Furthermore, the quantitative performance analysis of our design will be done while mapping real DL/ML applications.
 Finally, it will be interesting to explore its performance by exploiting different micro-architectural parameters and larger packet sizes.